 - Approximately 2/3 cups of brown rice flour, plus additional flour for rolling

 These treats were made with tinned water-packed salmon.
 You can use most water-packed tinned fish relatively interchangeably in dog treat recipes, including tuna or sardines.
-Even within the same fish family, moisture content can vary and tins may be slightly different sizes.
+Even within the same fish family, moisture content can vary and tins may be slightly different volume sizes.
 You can compensate for this with a little extra water or flour when you are mixing the dough to your desired consistency.

 Making the Treats: